Noah-R/Mulligan-Decider/README.md

 ## To Crunch(Separately for in hand and in deck)

-	Names of columns to import, rather than importing all and dropping

 	Number of lands

 	Number of one through eight drop creatures and noncreatures